stretchr/testify/README.md

 The `http` package contains test objects useful for testing code that relies on the `net/http` package.
 Check out the [(deprecated) API documentation for the `http` package](http://godoc.org/github.com/stretchr/testify/http).

-We reccomend you use [httptest](http://golang.org/pkg/net/http/httptest) instead.
+We recommend you use [httptest](http://golang.org/pkg/net/http/httptest) instead.

 `mock` package
 --------------